Baroque music: Definition

-The etymology of baroque is probably via the French baroque (which originally meant a pearl of irregular shape), and from the Portuguese barroco ("irregular pearl"); also related are the Castilian barrueco and the Tuscan barocco.
-The term is of uncertain ultimate origin, but possibly from Latin verrūca ("wart") or possibly from Baroco, a technical term from scholastic logic.

-The term "baroque" is generally used by music historians to describe a broad range of styles from a wide geographic region, mostly in Europe, composed over a period of about 150 years.
-Though it was long thought that the word as a critical term was first applied to architecture, in fact it appears earlier in reference to music, in an anonymous, satirical review of the première in October 1733 of Rameau's Hippolyte et Aricie, printed in the Mercure de France in May 1734.
-The critic implied that the novelty in this opera was "du barocque", complaining that the music lacked coherent melody, was filled with unremitting dissonances, constantly changed key and meter, and speedily ran through every compositional device.

-Jean-Jacques Rousseau, who was a musician and composer as well as philosopher, wrote in 1768 in the Encyclopédie: "Baroque music is that in which the harmony is confused, and loaded with modulations and dissonances.
-The singing is harsh and unnatural, the intonation difficult, and the movement limited.
-It appears that term comes from the word 'baroco' used by logicians".
-Rousseau was referring to the philosophical term baroco, in use since the 13th century to describe a type of elaborate and, for some, unnecessarily complicated academic argument.
+The French word baroque is derived from the Portuguese barroco, meaning an irregularly-shaped pearl.
+Although it was long thought that the word as a critical term was first applied to architecture, in fact it appears earlier in reference to music, in an anonymous, satirical review of the première in October 1733 of Rameau's Hippolyte et Aricie, printed in the Mercure de France in May 1734.
+The critic implied that the novelty in this opera was "du barocque", complaining that the music lacked coherent melody, was filled with unremitting dissonaque pearls, when diamonds can be found on the surface of the earth".
+Jean-Jacques Rousseau wrote in 1768 in the Encyclopédie: "Baroque music is that in which the harmony is confused, and loaded with modulations and dissonances.
+The singing is harsh and unnatural, the intonation difficult, and the movement limited."
+(Note: Rousseau suggests that the term baroque comes from the philosophical term baroco, in use since the 13th century to describe a type of elaborate and, for some, unnecessarily complicated academic argument.
+This etymology is no longer considered credible.)

+Chronology

 The systematic application by historians of the term "baroque" to music of this period is a relatively recent development.
-In 1919, Curt Sachs became the first to apply the five characteristics of Heinrich Wölfflin's theory of the Baroque systematically to music.
-Critics were quick to question the attempt to transpose Wölfflin's categories to music, however, and in the second quarter of the 20th century independent attempts were made by Manfred Bukofzer (in Germany and, after his immigration, in America) and by Suzanne Clercx-Lejeune (in Belgium) to use autonomous, technical analysis rather than comparative abstractions, in order to avoid the adaptation of theories based on the plastic arts and literature to music.
-All of these efforts resulted in appreciable disagreement about time boundaries of the period, especially concerning when it began.
-In English the term acquired currency only in the 1940s, in the writings of Bukofzer and Paul Henry Lang.
+In 1919, Curt Sachs became the first to apply the five characteristics of Heinrich Wölfflin's theory of the Baroque, describing the visual arts, systematically to music.
+Critics were quick to question the attempt to transpose Wölfflin's categories to music, however.
+Whereas art historians consider the start of the Baroque period to be the middle or beginning of the 16th century, Robert Haas argued that in music it could not begin earlier than 1594, the year that Palestrina and Lassus died.

+In the 1940s independent attempts were made by Manfred Bukofzer and Suzanne Clercx-Lejeune to use autonomous, technical analysis rather than comparative abstractions, in order to avoid the adaptation of theories based on the plastic arts and literature to music.
+All of these efforts resulted in appreciable disagreement about time boundaries of the period, and challenges regarding the practice of grouping together works and composers in a broad era when stylistic developments occurred in different places at different times.

-As late as 1960, there was still considerable dispute in academic circles, particularly in France and Britain, whether it was meaningful to lump together music as diverse as that of Jacopo Peri, Domenico Scarlatti, and Johann Sebastian Bach under a single rubric.
-Nevertheless, the term has become widely used and accepted for this broad range of music.
-It may be helpful to distinguish the Baroque from both the preceding (Renaissance) and following (Classical) periods of musical history.
+The term gradually gained acceptance to describe a period between Renaissance music and the Classical period.
+It is often split into three approximate phases, in the same manner that Wölfflin described the visual arts.
+According to Bukofzer these were "early Baroque" (1580–1630), "middle Baroque" (1630–1680), and "late Baroque" (1680–1730).
+Clercx instead separated them into "primitive Baroque" (mid-late 16th century), "full Baroque" (17th century), and "tardy Baroque (1700–1740 or 1765).